-Senior Achieves Nation's Highest Score on AIC Exam
+Construction Management Senior Achieves Nation's Highest Score on AC Exam

-For the fourth time in a row, a student enrolled in construction management program at the University of Houston has earned the highest scor...
+For the fifth time, a student enrolled in construction management program at the University of Houston has earned the highest score in the n...

 The Supply Chain and Logistics Technology major offers a broad array of career paths with global opportunities, with a choice of four academic tracks:

-- Global Logistics - in-depth analysis in international logistics and its role in the supply chain with a focus on maritime attributes and activities.
+- Global Logistics - in-depth analysis of international logistics and its role in the supply chain with a focus on maritime attributes and activities.

 - Directed Emphasis - designed for community college transfer students whose colleges have an articulation agreement with the University of Houston.